Temporal Aggregation for Land-Use Change

 "ipcc_tier_alignment": "Tier 3 (spatially explicit)",

-"audit_timestamp": str(np.datetime64("now", "s"))
+"audit_timestamp": str(np.datetime64("now", "s")),

 }

-composite["valid_observation_count"] = valid_counts
+out["valid_observation_count"] = valid_counts

-return composite, compliance_meta
+return out, compliance_meta

-def run_aggregation_pipeline(tile_directory: str, output_path: str):
+def run_aggregation_pipeline(tile_directory: str, output_path: str) -> Dict[str, Any]:

-tiles = [str(p) for p in Path(tile_directory).glob("*.tif")]
+tiles = sorted(str(p) for p in Path(tile_directory).glob("*.tif"))

 if not tiles:

-raise FileNotFoundError(f"No tiles found in {tile_directory}")
+raise FileNotFoundError(f"no tiles found in {tile_directory}")

 stack = load_and_validate_stack(tiles)